stonepros/stone/doc/mgr/dashboard.rst

 - A list of comma separated words that are not allowed to be used in a password::

-  $ ceph dashboard set-pwd-policy-exclusion-list <word>[,...]
+  $ stone dashboard set-pwd-policy-exclusion-list <word>[,...]

 User Accounts
 ^^^^^^^^^^^^^

-The Ceph Dashboard supports multiple user accounts.
+The Stone Dashboard supports multiple user accounts.
 Each user account consists of a username, a password (stored in encrypted form using ``bcrypt``), an optional name, and an optional email address.